DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_VoiceLan.md

 - PoE allows Power Sourcing Equipment (PSE) to provide power to Powered Devices (PD) over an ethernet cable
 - Typically, the PSE is a switch and the PDs are IP phones, IP cameras, wireless access points, etc.
-- The PSE receives AC POWER from the outlet, converts it to DC POWER, and supplies that DC power to the PDs
+- The PSE receives AC power from the outlet, converts it to DC power, and supplies that DC power to the PDs

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4229e398-a50e-487c-adf3-66b235ea9189)

 - Too much electrical current can damage electrical devices
 - PoE has a process to determine if a connected device needs power and how much it needs.
-    - When a DEVICE is connected to a PoE-Enabled PORT, the PSE (switch) sends LOW POWER SIGNALS, monitors the response, and determines how much power the PD needs
+    - When a device is connected to a PoE-Enabled port, the PSE (switch) sends LOW POWER SIGNALS, monitors the response, and determines how much power the PD needs
-    - If the DEVICE needs POWER, the PSE supplies the power to allow the PD to boot
+    - If the device needs power, the PSE supplies the power to allow the PD to boot
-    - The PSE continues to monitor the PD and SUPPLY the required amount of power (but not too much!)
+    - The PSE continues to monitor the PD and supply the required amount of power (but not too much!)
 - *POWER POLICING* can be configured to prevent a PD from taking too much power
-    - 'power inline police' configures power policing with the default settings:  disable the PORT and send a SYSLOG message if a PD draws too much power
+    - 'power inline police' configures power policing with the default settings:  disable the port and send a SYSLOG message if a PD draws too much power
         - Equivalent to 'power inline police action err-disable'
-        - The INTERFACE will be put in an ‘error-disabled’ state and can be re-enabled with 'shutdown' followed by 'no shutdown'
+        - The interface will be put in an ‘error-disabled’ state and can be re-enabled with 'shutdown' followed by 'no shutdown'

     ![image](https://github.com/psaumur/CCNA/assets/106411237/59914c0d-2c0e-4952-a4af-1f7ada02002d)
     -  'power inline police action log' does NOT shut down the interface if the PD draws too much power.
-It WILL restart the interface and send a SYSLOG message
+It will restart the interface and send a SYSLOG message

     ![image](https://github.com/psaumur/CCNA/assets/106411237/9717fb1e-9129-41f9-90bb-613c2bdee460)